 - Thread local memory locations are accessible from only one thread at a time.

-- Immutable memory locations cannot be written to during its lifetime.
+- Immutable memory locations cannot be written to during their lifetime.
 Immutable memory locations can be read from by multiple threads without synchronization.

 - Shared memory locations are accessible from multiple threads.

 Execution of a single thread on thread local and immutable memory locations is sequentially consistent.
-This means the result of the operations is the same as if it were executed in the order the operations appear in the program.
+This means the result of the operations is the same as if they were executed in the same order that the operations appear in the program.

 A memory location can be transferred from thread local to immutable or shared if there is only one reference to the location.